memsql/SingleStoreNETConnector/docs/content/connection-options.md

     <td></td>
     <td>
       <p>The path to a certificate file in PKCS #12 (.pfx) format containing a bundled Certificate and Private Key used for mutual authentication.
 To create a PKCS #12 bundle from a PEM encoded Certificate and Key, use <code>openssl pkcs12 -in cert.pem -inkey key.pem -export -out bundle.pfx</code>.
 This option should not be specified if <code>SslCert</code> and <code>SslKey</code> are used.</p>
-      <p>If the certificate can't be loaded from a file path, leave this value empty and set <a href="/api/mysqlconnector/mysqlconnection/provideclientcertificatescallback/"><code>MySqlConnection.ProvideClientCertificatesCallback</code></a> before calling <a href="/api/mysqlconnector/mysqlconnection/open/"><code>MySqlConnection.Open</code></a>.
+      <p>If the certificate can't be loaded from a file path, leave this value empty and set <code>SingleStoreConnection.ProvideClientCertificatesCallback</code> before calling <code>SingleStoreConnection.Open</code>.
 The property should be set to an async delegate that will populate a <code>X509CertificateCollection</code> with the client certificate(s) needed to connect.</p>
     </td>
   </tr>
   <tr id="CertificatePassword">